GSA/automate.fedramp.gov/content/documentation/ssp/6-security-controls.md

 objectives are tagged with a response-point FedRAMP Extension.
 Every control statement designated as a response-point in the baseline must have a statement with the control\'s implemented-requirement assembly.
-Please note control objective response points are used for the SAP and SAR.
+Please note that control objective response points are used for the SAP and SAR.

 When using a **FedRAMP Resolved Profile Catalog**, the following query